A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-Section 1.2 mentions the continued square root having terms $a_i=1$ ; subsection 1.2.1 analyzes its convergence (as an iterated function composition, using methods given in \textsc{Paris 1987}) to the golden ratio {golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} $\tfrac{1}{2}(1+\sqrt{5})$; the subsection also alludes to the continued square root having terms $a_i=i$ (whose limit is called the Kasner number in \textsc{Herschfeld 1935} ).
-Subsection 1.2.2 analyzes the continued cube root of terms $a_i=1$ (whose limit is called the plastic constant in \textsc{Lim 2010}).
+Section 1.2 mentions the continued square root having terms $a_n=1$ ; subsection 1.2.1 analyzes its convergence (as an iterated function composition, using methods given in \hyperref[Par1987]{\textsc{Paris 1987}}) to the golden ratio {golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} {constants, named!golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} $\tfrac{1}{2}(1+\sqrt{5})$; the subsection also alludes to the continued square root having terms $a_i=i$ (whose limit is called the Kasner number in \hyperref[Her1935]{\textsc{Herschfeld 1935}} ).
+Subsection 1.2.2 analyzes the continued cube root of terms $a_i=1$ (whose limit is called the plastic constant in \hyperref[Lim2010]{\textsc{Lim 2010}}).